 Welcome!
 I am an Assistant Professor of Public Budgeting and Finance in the School of Public Policy at the University of Connecticut.
+My research examines how the design of government financial information shapes fiscal decisions and public accountability.
+I study how that information is produced, disclosed, and presented, and how it influences bond market responses, public organization decisions, and citizen engagement with government finances.

 I hold a Ph.D. in Public Policy and Administration from the Martin School of Public Policy and Administration at the University of Kentucky, USA.
-I also obtained a Master of Public Policy from the Martin School.

 Any questions?
 Please feel free to get in touch.
 Email: jinhai.yu@uconn.edu.